 miniOrange accomplishes this by acting as a RADIUS server that accepts the username/password of the user entered as a RADIUS request and validates the user against the user store as Active Directory (AD).
 After the first level of authentication, miniOrange prompts the user with 2-factor authentication and either grants/revokes access based on the input by the user.

-miniOrange provides 15+ 2FA authentication methods for your AWS Workspace: OTP over SMS-Email, Push Notification, Software Token, Google / Microsoft Authenticator etc. You can opt for any of the 2FA methods to secure your AWS Workspace.
-To enable 2FA, you can enable RADIUS authentication in AWS workspace and configure policies in miniOrange to enable or disable 2FA for users.
+You can opt for any of the 2FA methods to secure your AWS Workspace.
+To integrate 2FA, you can enable RADIUS authentication in AWS Workspace and configure policies in miniOrange to enable or disable 2FA for users.

 Can't find your Directory?
 Contact us on firstname.lastname@example.org